Interfacelab/ilab-media-tools/readme.txt

 = 2.1.17 =
 * Added toggle to serve images from your storage provider using signed URLs (S3 only right now)
+* Add option to serve GIFs from S3 (or whatever storage provider) instead of Imgix, if you have Imgix enabled.
+Animated GIFs are a premium Imgix feature, so this option works around that a little.

 = 2.1.16 =
 * Fix for image_intermediate_size for imgix URLs (thanks Tobias Alex-Petersen)